jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

   (b) such a person will not be treated as committing an offence under this Act by reason only of providing immigration advice outside New Zealand before that date without being licensed.
 (3) A person to whom subsection (2) applies may however apply for, and be granted, a licence at any time after the date that is 1 year after the day on which this Act receives the Royal assent, if the person chooses to apply.

-### 9 No acceptance of immigration applications or requests from unlicensed immigration advisers
+### 9 Immigration applications or requests from unlicensed immigration advisers
+(1) Immigration applications or requests provided or prepared on behalf of a person (the applicant) by another person (the agent) must not be accepted unless the agent—
+  (a) is a licensed immigration adviser; or
-(1) No immigration application or request put forward on behalf of another person by an unlicensed immigration adviser may be accepted, unless the adviser is exempt from the requirement to be licensed under section 11.
+  (b) is exempt from the requirement to be licensed under section 11.
+(2) If an application or a request that must not be accepted is accepted automatically, in error, or for any other reason, the application must be refused.
-(2) The chief executive of the department of State that has, with the authority of the Prime Minister, assumed responsibility for the administration of the Immigration Act 2009 must, so far as practicable, ensure that immigration forms and information brochures prepared or provided by that department advise that, in accordance with subsection (1), immigration applications or requests provided or prepared on behalf of another person by persons who are neither licensed immigration advisers nor exempt from the requirement to be licensed will not be accepted.
+(3) The chief executive must, so far as practicable, ensure that immigration forms and information brochures prepared or provided by the Department contain advice about the effect of subsections (1) and (2).
-(3) Where an immigration application or request on behalf of another person is not accepted by reason of contravening subsection (1), the relevant person or body must notify that person in writing of that fact, and advise the person as to how the application or request may be relodged or advanced in an acceptable manner.
+(4) If subsection (1) or (2) applies in a particular case, the chief executive must notify the applicant, in writing,— (a) that the application or request is not accepted or is refused; and (b) how the application or request may be resubmitted in an acceptable manner.

 ### 10 Who may be licensed as immigration adviser
 A person may be licensed as an immigration adviser only if—